hupratt/chirpy/_posts/2025-05-29-Comptia-Linux-XK0-005.md

 you can use ```apt-get -y install gsmartcontrol``` to check your drive's health

-5. tune2fs
+5\. tune2fs

-you can change the frequency of fsck (or e2fsck) running on your partition
+you can change the frequency of fsck (or e2fsck) running on your partition.
+This scan frequency is usually configured on the /etc/fstab

-6. resize2fs
+6\. resize2fs

 > How would you expand the storage on ext4 after allocating more space to a VM?